YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK

-Add ability to create content from a content type, save to db (With a slug, sort order) and then list in the tree, when click item in tree, load saved content and update
-Make the Content Section & Settings Section dynamic so anyone can create sections and add pages Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists Create datatypes so we can have settings (See below), link to ContentTypeProperty
+Try and render some content on the front of the site (Look for first root page) and show content Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists Create datatypes so we can have settings (See below), link to ContentTypeProperty Make the Content Section & Settings Section dynamic so anyone can create sections and add pages

 ### Structure